httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Algorithm agility is achieved establishing the IANA Digest Algorithm Values registry (see {{iana-digest-algorithm-registry}}) and Section 2.1 of {{?RFC7696}}).

-To help endpoints make secure algorithm choices, this document adds to the IANA Digest Algorithm Values registry a new "Status" field containing the most-recent appraisal of the digest-algorithm according to the algorithm used to compute the checksum based on the type and status of the primary document
+To help endpoints understand weaker algorithms from stonger ones, this document adds to the IANA Digest Algorithm Values registry a new "Status" field containing the most-recent appraisal of the digest-algorithm according to the algorithm used to compute the checksum based on the type and status of the primary document